 Research indicates that increasing the number of LGBTQ+ faculty is a key component of increasing access for and retention of LGBTQ+ students (Archer et al., 2019; Johnson, 2010; Robson, 2017).
-Therefore, representation of LGBTQ+ individuals among faculty and, by extension, any staff who may have interaction with students or who are part of creating the culture within the law school, including administration, and professional staff, will be a significant factor in attracting and ensuring maximum opportunities for success among LGBTQ+ students.
+Therefore, representation of LGBTQ+ individuals among faculty13 and, by extension, any staff who may have interaction with students or who are part of creating the culture within the law school, including administration,14 professional staff,15 and support staff,16 will be a significant factor in attracting and ensuring maximum opportunities for success among LGBTQ+ students.
 In addition, understanding what representation looks like at a school, that is, how many faculty and other employees identify as LGBTQ+, can inform policy and practices for employees and help employees feel "seen."
 Slightly more than 60% of responding schools provided an opportunity for faculty, administrators, professional staff, and support staff to self-identify.